mzpqnxow/pyboot3/README.md

 ### Supported Platforms

 Linux on any CPU architecture should work, including strange ones like ppc64le.
 If using MacOS, you will need to make sure you have the `realpath` command.
 If you use `brew` this is part of the `coreutils` package.
 If you don't use `brew`, you can use one of a dozen hacks, none of which I feel like implementing, because it's goofy that MacOS doesn't have `realpath`.
-For more details on this, you can see [this](https://github.com/whatwg/html-build/issues/90) which discusses the problem and some solutions
+For more details on this, you can see [this](https://github.com/whatwg/html-build/issues/90) which discusses the problem and some solutions.
+This almost certainly will not work on Windows, sorry.
+It's intended for use on Linux and commercial UNIX Operating Systems (e.g. Solaris, AIX, HP-UX, ...)

 ### Previous Versions